isomerpages/gb-assist/pages/solutionrepo/solution1126.md

 Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 #### Contact Information
-Company Name:SUNTOYO TECHNOLOGY PTE LTD <br>Web URL: WWW.SUNTOYO.COM.SG <br>Contact Hotline: 65533855 <br>Contact Email: SUNTOYO@SUNTOYO.COM.SG <br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.